kgerot/kgerot.github.io/_posts/2020-12-25-Project-Euler-Musical-Notes.md

 In order to minimize the number of beats per bar, I will make notes of the same length into a chord.
 This leads to a maximum of 10 beats per measure excluding the instruction.
-I will use 4/4 time and split up instructions that have durations beyond that or dondense into a chord.
+I will use 4/4 time and split up instructions that have durations beyond that or condense into a chord.
 Order doesn't matter with the notes inside a bar because each has only one meaning that is context-free.
 But, in order to keep this problem as simple as possible, I did not alter the order or add more notes to a bar.

-So, applying this to my brainf program above, I get the following score where `o` represents a whole note (semibreve), `c` represents a quarter note (crotchet), `h` represents a half-note (minim), and `h.` represents a dotted half.
+Applying this to my brainf program above, I get the following score where `o` represents a whole note (semibreve), `d` represents a quarter note (crotchet), `h` represents a half-note (minim), and `h.` represents a dotted half.
 Only the notes where duration matters are labelled.

 ```